iritkatriel/codoscope/README.md

 * CPython 3.13 (tested with 3.13.0b1)
 * dependencies in requirements.txt
-  * You will have to manually install `tree-sitter-languages` manually to have syntax highlighting.
+  * You will have to manually install `tree-sitter-languages` to have syntax highlighting.
 See step-by-step instructions below

 The code uses internal, undocumented CPython APIs.
 It is very likely to break in future